inaimathi/gtypist-single-space/gtypist.typ

 I:(4)
 *:_U_R_L55
-S:    Concentration is a valuable faculty.
+S:Concentration is a valuable faculty.
 The ability to direct :one's attention exclusively along certain lines accounts for :the success of some people.
 Diffusion of effort is considered :an enemy of success.
 We are told that this is an age of